podados/doc-diveintopython/en/packaging.rst

 Congratulations, you now have your own page on the Python Package Index!
-The address is `http://pypi.python.org/pypi/ NAME `, where NAME is the string you passed in the name parameter in your `setup.py` file.
+The address is `http://pypi.python.org/pypi/NAME`, where NAME is the string you passed in the name parameter in your `setup.py` file.
 If you want to release a new version, just update your `setup.py` with